I've created a tier ranking for each ArgoCD setting.

 5~10%

-In most cases, you will not need to manage Application Status information with tools other than ArgoCD, so it is appropriate to enable this setting.
+In most cases, you won't need to manage application status information with any tool other than ArgoCD, so enabling this setting is generally considered appropriate.

 v3.0

-The Persist Health in Redis setting can be changed using the following methods:
+You can change the Persist Health in Redis setting using the following method.

 Self Heal